 Moving into September, our summer programs are officially completed.
-Unlike any other summer in Boys and Girls Club of East Scarborough’s history, our team had to completely pivot mid school year due to the changing ways of the world brought by the pandemic.
+Unlike any other summer in BGC East Scarborough’s history, our team had to completely pivot mid school year due to the changing ways of the world brought by the pandemic.
 Exploring the new issues existing amongst our children and teens at the beginning of the pandemic, our team has grown our COVID-19 response summer and ‘after-school’ program to fit the needs of our children and community.
 We have provided both virtual and in person programs, while consistently following PPE protocols to keep kids safe, engaged and involved.

 At the beginning of the pandemic, our team was faced with the challenge of increasing engagement and learning online with our children, as everyone was struggling to adjust.
 Throughout this time, our team needed to figure out effective ways to fill the void of interacting and learning online for our children.
 Adjusting to the change both online and in person included: being mindful of how to keep kids engaged maximizing the limited space as our summers are usually filled with trips and outings.